George Coulam: Life and work

+Coulam drew wider public attention after being featured in the June 2024 release of the HBO documentary series, Ren Faire.
+American filmmaker Lance Oppenheim began production of the eventual three-part documentary about the future of the TRF as Coulam planned to retire at the end of the 2021 season (an event that Coulam decided to put off indefinitely).
+The series highlighted a succession crisis as Coulam considered retirement.
+Not broadcast until 2024, the three-episode series depicts Coulam's lifestyle and the trials and tribulations of the festival over the preceding three-year period.
+Prior to the series release, Oppenheim described Coulam as a "self-made king" in an interview for NPR's Weekend Edition Sunday.

 In May 2025, a sale of TRF was forced under court order due to a deal that Coulam was alleged to have not completed.
-Also that month was the 2025 election for mayor of Todd Mission, which Coulam lost.
+In the same month, Coulam lost the 2025 election for mayor of Todd Mission.

+Death

 On May 21, 2025, Coulam was found dead at his home in Todd Mission at the age of 88.
-On May 28, 2025, it was announced that he died by suicide on the same day his body was discovered.
+On May 28, 2025, it was announced that he died by suicide.

 In popular culture

 In 2002, Coulam was parodied in a season 6 episode of King of the Hill entitled "Joust Like a Woman."

-In 2021, American filmmaker Lance Oppenheim produced a documentary about the future of the TRF as Coulam planned to retire at the end of the season.
-Released in June 2024 on HBO, the three-episode series depicts Coulam's lifestyle and the trials and tribulations of the festival over a three-year period.
-In an interview for NPR, Oppenheim described Coulam as, "George is, I guess, for the lack of the better words, this is that someone describes him in the series, a self-made king.
-I don't know how many there are out there in America, probably very few, but this is a man who created the largest Renaissance fair in the country.
-It got so large that he decided to incorporate a city around the fair, and in that city, he became the mayor of everyone around him.
-Everyone votes for him every single year.
-And so in a way, he created a real-life fiefdom, of which he has been the sole ruler of for the last five decades".